RajeshRamadas/Yolo8-Annotation-Tool/README.md

 ### Image Loading and Display

 - **Load Images**: Load images from a folder or a specific image file.
-- **Image Settings**: Apply various settings such as width, height, rotation, brightness, and contrast to the images.
+- **Image Settings**: Apply various settings such as width, height, rotation, flip, color jitter, random crop,  brightness, and contrast to the images.

 ### Drawing and Managing Bounding Boxes